roadrunner-server/docs/queues/sqs.md

 such as `sqs:CreateQueue` and `sqs:SetQueueAttributes`.
 {% endhint %}

-### Consume All

-`consume_all` - By default, RR consumes only messages in the queue with the `Jobs` structure.
-Set this option to `true` if you want to consume all messages in the queue.

-Default: `false`

 ### Attributes

 `attributes` - A list of
 [AWS SQS attributes](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/APIReference/API_SetQueueAttributes.html)
 to configure for the queue.
-Attributes are only set if RR creates the queue.
-Existing queues are not modified.

 {% code title=".rr.yaml" %}